 It isn’t every day that you see an electrical engineer build one of the top corporate universities in the world.
-This was the task given to David Keifer, who started in a Global Customer Support Services role but rose to become the Director of Eaton University at Eaton, a multinational power management company, manufacturer and service provider in the electrical, hydraulic and mechanical power fields.
+This was the task given to David Keifer, who started in a Global Customer Support Services role but rose to become the Director of Eaton University at Eaton, a multinational power management company, manufacturer, and service provider in the electrical, hydraulic, and mechanical power fields.

 At Eaton, a remarkable and forward-thinking company, leadership knows their power is in their people.
 But with over 100,000 employees around the world, building an impactful and cost-effective Learning and Development organization was a daunting task.
 But it was a task that David took on.
-Within 5 years, he and his global team had revamped the original corporate university by building an extensive online network of employee-focused functional colleges, leadership centers and a series of multi-language learning hubs around the world.
+Within 5 years, he and his global team revamped the original corporate university by building an extensive online network of employee-focused functional colleges, leadership centers, and a series of multi-language learning hubs around the world.
 These efforts increased employee development actions by 300%, reducing operating costs by 70% and resulting in multiple awards for his team.

 Strayboots sat down to talk with David, recently retired from Eaton and a well-respected leader in the field of corporate learning, about his story and his predictions for the industry:

 Q: How did you begin your Learning & Development career?

 I began my career as an electrical engineer in the defense industry before moving into a sales position at a rapidly growing, small technology company, eventually affording me diverse management opportunities.
 My responsibilities grew quickly, including management roles in sales support, technical support, order management, and customer service operations; as a result, I relocated my family several times throughout the US as well as in Europe.
 These diverse experiences were key later when, at Eaton, my team was responsible for building educational programs for employees in a variety of fields.